-Treatment with SPRYCEL is associated with severe (NCI CTC Grade 3 or 4) thrombocytopenia, neutropenia, and anemia.
-Their occurrence is more frequent in patients with advanced phase CML or Ph+ ALL than in chronic phase CML.
-In a dose-optimization trial in patients with resistance or intolerance to prior imatinib therapy and chronic phase CML, Grade 3 or 4 myelosuppression was reported less frequently in patients treated with 100 mg once daily than in patients treated with other dosing regimens.
+Treatment with SPRYCEL is associated with severe (NCI CTC Grade 3 or 4) thrombocytopenia, neutropenia, and anemia, which occur earlier and more frequently in patients with advanced phase CML or Ph+ ALL than in patients with chronic phase CML.

 In addition to causing thrombocytopenia in human subjects, dasatinib caused platelet dysfunction in vitro.
 In all CML or Ph+ ALL clinical studies, ≥ grade 3 central nervous system (CNS) hemorrhages, including fatalities, occurred in < 1% of patients receiving SPRYCEL.
 Grade 3 or greater gastrointestinal hemorrhage, including fatalities, occurred in 4% of patients and generally required treatment interruptions and transfusions.
 Other cases of ≥ grade 3 hemorrhage occurred in 2% of patients.
 Most bleeding events in clinical studies were associated with severe thrombocytopenia.